About Yellowhawk - Yellowhawk Tribal Health Center

 • Community wellness and much more.

-The CTUIR Tribal Health Commission, Yellowhawk’s governing body, is comprised of seven tribal members as well as one representative from the CTUIR Board of Trustees.
-Together, with the clinic’s Executive Management Team, they work to encourage everyone to live a healthy lifestyle.
+The Tribal Health Commission, Yellowhawk’s governing body, is comprised of seven tribal members as well as one representative from the CTUIR Board of Trustees.
+Together, with the clinic’s Management Team, they work to encourage everyone to live a healthy lifestyle.

 The Yellowhawk Story